-The implications in financial and resource terms cannot be overstated.
 All Councils are being subjected to severe and ongoing cuts to their budgets and are struggling to use existing resources to provide valuable front line services.
-The suggestion that against that background Councils should divert resources to facilitating the completion of the Land Register at all is completely unrealistic and even more so in the timescales outlined.
+This Council faces cuts of c.£40M over the next three years.
+The suggestion that against that background the Council should divert resources to facilitating the completion of the Land Register at all is completely unrealistic and even more so in the timescales outlined.